tamc/excel_to_code/doc/cell.md

 If present, the <f></f> tag will indicate a formula.
 It may have a 't' attribute to indicate the type of formula.
 Depending on the type of the formula it may have other attributes.
 The content is, in most cases, the formula as the user has entered it.

-Note that the <f> tag may be self closing (<f/>), particularly in the cases where this is a shared formula
+Note that the <f> tag may be self closing (<f/>).
+This means it doesn't specify a formula of its own.
+This is possible for shared and array formulae.

 * No attribute - a straightforward formula
 * shared - the same formula is shared amongst multiple cells